-- (a) all inspections classified in the Approved Maintenance Programme; - (b) all Airworthiness Directives of the State of Design and State of Manufacture; - (c) Special Airworthiness Directives issued by the Authority; and
+- (a) All inspections classified in the Approved Maintenance Programme; - (b) all Airworthiness Directives of the State of Design and State of Manufacture; - (c) Special Airworthiness Directives issued by the Authority; and - (d) mandatory and alert service bulletins issued by the manufacturer, have been accomplished as prescribed for such aircraft.

-[Subsidiary] Civil Aviation (Airworthiness) Regulations (d) mandatory and alert service bulletins issued by the manufacturer, have been accomplished as prescribed for such aircraft.
-(3) A Certificate of Maintenance Review shall be valid for a period of six months from the date of issue where the requirements for the issue of a Certificate of Maintenance Review in sub-regulation (2) have been satisfied for-(a) an aeroplane or helicopter engaged in commercial air transport operations; (b) an aeroplane 5,700 kg. and more maximum certified take-off mass; or (c) a helicopter 2,730 kg. and more maximum certified take-off mass.
-A Certificate of Maintenance Review shall be (4)issued by-(i) an operator approved by the Authority to carry out its own maintenance; (ii) an approved maintenance organisation designated by the operator; (iii) a type-rated aircraft maintenace approved engineer by the Authority to do so.
-(5) An operator of a Guyana aircraft shall ensure that
+(3) A Certificate of Maintenance Review shall be valid for a period of six months from the date of issue where the requirements for the issue of a Certificate of Maintenance Review in sub-regulation (2) have been satisfied for -

+- (a) an aeroplane or helicopter engaged in commercial air transport operations; - (b) an aeroplane 5,700 kg. and more maximum certified take-off mass; or

+(c) a helicopter 3,175 kg. and more maximum certified take-off mass.

+(4) A Certificate of Maintenance Review shall be issued by-

+- (i) an operator approved by the Authority to carry out its own maintenance; - (ii) an approved maintenance organisation designated by the operator; - (iii) a type-rated aircraft maintenance engineer approved by the Authority to do so.